Undistraction/warp-grid/README.md

 ### Columns and Rows

-`colums` and `rows` define the number of columns and rows in the grid.
+`columns` and `rows` define the number of columns and rows in the grid.
 A grid has a minimum of one row and one column.
 The generic name for columns and rows used in the following docs is _steps_.

 These fields can be one of the following:

 1. **An integer**, in which case that integer will represent the number of columns or rows.
 For example `columns: 2`, will result in a grid with two columns.

-2. **An array of integers**, in which case the number of steps will equal the number of items in the array, with the size of each step consiting of the value of that array item as an integer of the total of all the values.
+2. **An array of integers**, in which case the number of steps will equal the number of items in the array, with the size of each step consisting of the value of that array item as an integer of the total of all the values.
 For example, `columns: [3, 5, 1, 1]` will result in a total of `10` `(3 + 5 + 1 + 1)`, meaning that the first column will be 3/10 (30%) of the grid width, the second column 5/10 (50%), and the remaining two columns 1/10 (10%) each.

 3. **An array of objects**, each with a `value` key: (`{ value: 2}`).
 This will work the same as the previous example, with the combined value of all the `value` keys dictating the total value, and the `value` key dictating the size of each step.